NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 * When more than one I2C device of the same kind is to be used on the same data line, each device must be set to use a different address.
 This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
 Check your specific breakout's datasheet for details.
 * Note that not all the I2C libraries used support multi-addressable I2C devices at this time.
 Currently, this restriction applies to RTC devices (read as: may only use one).

-I2C Devices Supported: DS3231 RTC modules, AT24C* EEPROM modules, 16x2/20x4 LCD modules
+I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, 16x2/20x4 LCD modules

+### OneWire Bus

+OneWire devices can be chained together on the same shared data lines (no flipping of wires).
+Devices can be of the same or different types, require minimal setup (and no soldering), and most can even operate in "parasite" power mode where they use the power from the data line (and an internal capacitor) to function (thus saving a `Vcc` line, only requiring `Data` and `GND`).
+OneWire runs only in the low kb/s speeds and is useful for digital sensors.

+* Typically, sensors are limited to 20 devices along a maximum 100m of wire.
+* When more than one OneWire device is on the same data data line, each device registers itself an enumeration index (0 - N) along with its own 64-bit unique identifier (UUID, with last byte being CRC).
+The device can then be referenced via this UUID by the system in the future indefinitely, or enumeration index so long as the device doesn't change its line position.

+OneWire Devices Supported: DHT modules

 ### Analog IO

 * All analog sensors will need to have the same operational voltage range.
 Many analog sensors are set to use 0v to 5v by default, but some can go -5v to +5v, some even up to 5.5v.
 * The `AREF` pin, by default, is the same voltage as the MCU.
 Analog sensors must not exceed this voltage limit.
   * 5v analog sensor signals **must** be [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect to 3.3v MCUs.
-* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but also may limit how many pins are able to use these higher resolutions.
+* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but may also impose other limits.
 See the datasheet of your MCU for details.

 ### WiFi